Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/attachment-action.md

 ### Downloading
 By clicking on the name of the attachment, it will be downloaded to your local computer.
 Browsers generally have settings to control the location and behavior of the downloads.
 ### Image Preview
 If an attachment is recognized as an image, an image icon appears next to the attachment's name.
-Clicking on this icon will display a preview of the image without having to download it.
+Clicking on this icon will display a thumbnail of the image without having to download it.
+Clicking on the thumbnail will then open a larger preview of the image.

 ### Actions
 Each attachment has an Actions menu where the following can be done
 * Edit Description